-The following table sets forth aggregated information as at December 31, 2019 with respect to compensation plans of FirstService under which equity securities of FirstService are authorized for issuance.
+The following table sets forth aggregated information as at December 31, 2023 with respect to compensation plans of FirstService under which equity securities of FirstService are authorized for issuance.

-Plan Category (1) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (US\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in the second column) Stock Option Plan 1,639,100 (2) \$60.26 689,500 (2)
+Plan Category (1) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (US\$) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in the second column) Stock Option Plan 2,420,749 (2) \$133.65 1,918,740

 - (1) The only equity compensation plan of FirstService is the Option Plan, which Option Plan has been approved by the shareholders.
-See "Incentive Award Plans of FirstService FirstService Stock Option Plan" above. - (2) Effective February 7, 2020, an aggregate of 475,000 options were granted under the Option Plan in respect of the year ended December 31, 2019.
-See "Incentive Award Plans of FirstService FirstService Stock Option Plan" above.
+See "Incentive Award Plans of FirstService FirstService Stock Option Plan" above. - (2) Effective February 8, 2024, the Board granted a total of 568,500 options to employees, which options may be exercised, subject to vesting based on time and performance criteria, at a price of US\$164.15 until, for one-half of such employee options, February 8, 2029 and, for the other half of such employee options, February 8, 2030.
+See "Incentive Award Plans of FirstService FirstService Stock Option Plan".